Dan123655/the-amazingest-package/README.md

 ## Usage

-To use the `coRobi` function, simply import it into your project and call it with a string argument:
+To use the `coRobi`, `coMa` functions, simply import it into your project and call it with a string argument:

 ```javascript
 import { coRobi } from 'the-amazingest-package';